swiftmumbai/chatkit/ChatkitServer/README.md

 * Clone this repository

 * Make sure you have installed Vapor 3.1.0 or higher version.
-Installation steps on  [Vapor-Codes](https://docs.vapor.codes/3.0/install/)
+Installation steps on  [Vapor-Codes](https://docs.vapor.codes/3.0/install/macos)

-* Once installed, follow with these commands in the terminal
+* Once installed, follow with these commands in the terminal:

+    ```
-> cd ChatkitServer
+    $ cd ChatkitServer
-> vapor build
+    $ vapor build
-> vapor run
+    $ vapor run
+    ```

 * Congratulations, you got *Vapor* up and running.